snapcrunch/electron-preferences/README.md

 ### Initializing the Preferences Service

 Within your application's main process, create a new instance of the `ElectronPreferences` class, as shown below.
+Please keep in mind that not all available components are used here.
+For an example usage of them, check out `example/preferences.js`

 ```
 const electron = require('electron');